OSM-Made/multiterm-astro/src/content/posts/Samsung-2FA-Bypass.md

 - Modify account security settings, potentially locking out the legitimate user.

 :::note
-This bypass specifically affected accounts using Samsung's "trusted device" 2FA method rather than SMS-based verification.
+This bypass specifically affected accounts using Samsung's "trusted device" 2FA method rather than SMS based verification.
 However, trusted device is the default and more convenient option and likely the majority of users with 2FA enabled.
 :::

 ### Why Samsung Rated This High Severity